puppetlabs/relay-rfcs/content/0008-standalone-workflow-execution/rfc.md

 #### Bootstrapping

 * `relay` creates a data directory in a known location
+    - This utilizes the current XDG-compatible directories already supported in the CLI configuration by pulling workflows from `${HOME}/.config/relay/workflows` for instance.
 * `relay` creates a json configuration file in the data directory
 * k3d creates a 3 node Kubernetes cluster and `relay` ensures it's running and healthy